Article first published November 2015, updated May 2019

 - Asana – Asana’s mission is to help teams to work together effortlessly, and they’ve created software that can bring your team together on countless projects.

-- Trello – Trello is organized into boards and cards, and is an excellent tool for organizing projects with those in and outside of your organization.
+- Trello – Trello is organized into boards and cards, and is an excellent tool for organizing projects with those inside and outside of your organization.

 - Basecamp – Often used by agencies to manage client work, Basecamp is a project management tool that’s simple and easy to use.